CT Pregnancy Services

 If I find out I’m pregnant, when should I see a doctor?

-- We recommend making an appointment for your first prenatal visit within eight weeks of your last menstrual period.
+- We recommend making an appointment for your first prenatal visit about seven weeks after the last menstrual period.

 What prenatal vitamins should I take?